Troubleshooting: Reasons Features may be stuck as Overridden

-Users of Features have identified several scenarios in which a feature might not revert (Manage Features page or
+Users of Features have identified several scenarios in which a feature might not revert (i.e. the Manage Features page or

-drush features shows the feature in the state of "Overridden"), even when certain that all the steps were taken to revert the feature to the version on file.
+drush features shows the feature in the state of "Overridden"), even when all steps were taken to revert the feature to the version on file.

 - Made config changes locally (to a view).